MCamner/Design-Prototype/README.md

 `tools/mq-client-optimizer/` contains a safe, template-based optimizer analyzer for IGEL and macOS clients.
 It evaluates bundled baselines for IGEL OS 12 + Citrix, macOS + Citrix, and macOS enterprise CIS-style compliance, then writes console, JSON, or HTML reports.
+A browser app is available at `docs/MQ Client Optimizer.html`.

 ```bash
 python3 tools/mq-client-optimizer/mq_client_optimizer.py list-baselines